Sângeorgiu de Mureș

 Sângeorgiu de Mureș (Marosszentgyörgy /hu/) is a commune in Mureș County, Transylvania, Romania composed of three villages: Cotuș (Csejd), Sângeorgiu de Mureș, and Tofalău (Tófalva).

 Geography

 The commune is situated on the Transylvanian Plateau, on the left bank of the Mureș River.
 It is located in the central part of the county, 7 km northeast of the county seat, Târgu Mureș, on national road DN15.
 It forms part of the Târgu Mureș metropolitan area.

 Demographics

 The commune has a Hungarian majority.
-According to the 2011 census, it has a population of 9,304 of which 50.31% are Hungarian, 36.92% are Romanian, and 7.94% Romani.
+According to the 2011 census, it had a population of 9,304, of which 50.31% were Hungarians, 36.92% Romanians, and 7.94% Roma.
+At the 2021 census, Sângeorgiu de Mureș had 9,688 inhabitants; of those, 42.19% were Hungarians, 33.61% Romanians, and 1.85% Roma.